 Q: Why is EMVCo working in this area?

-A: The EMV® Chip Specifications have proven successful in limiting fraud at the physical point-of-sale, and EMV® SRC aims to deliver comparable levels of security, interoperability and convenience to enhance the remote environment.
+A: The EMV® Chip Specifications have proven successful in limiting fraud at the physical point-of-sale, and EMV® SRC aims to deliver comparable levels of security, interoperability and convenience to enhance the remote payments environment.

 EMVCo has the strategic breadth, industry knowledge, and technical depth to develop and maintain frameworks and specifications that can help support secure digital card payments.
+The EMV® Specifications are flexible to accommodate global needs and can be adapted for regional payment requirements.

 In addition to EMVCo’s expertise, the global technical body has an organisational structure that enables collaboration within the payments community, and a well-established track record of technical specification delivery.
 EMVCo is dedicated to developing globally interoperable specifications as the payment industry continues to evolve.